CoCoLM: COmplex COmmonsense Enhanced Language Model with Discourse Relations: Methods

 \subsection{Eventuality-Level Mask}

-Masking strategy plays a crucial role for the training of language representation models.
-Besides the random token-level masking strategy, many other masking strategies have been explored by previous literature such as the-whole-word masking~\cite{devlin-etal-2019-bert,cui2019pre}, named entity masking~\cite{sun2019ernie} or text span masking~\cite{joshi2020spanbert}.
+Masking strategy plays a crucial role in the training of language representation models.
+Besides the random token-level masking strategy, many other masking strategies have been explored by previous literature such as the-whole-word masking~\cite{devlin-etal-2019-bert,cui2019pre}, entity masking~\cite{sun2019ernie,shen-etal-2020-exploiting} or text span masking~\cite{joshi2020spanbert}\footnote{Unlike \texttt{SpanBERT}, we have discourse connectives as span boundaries and do not need the SBO objective.}.
 Similarly, to effectively help the model view each eventuality as an independent semantic unit, we propose the following two masking strategies: (1) \textbf{Whole Eventuality Masking}: Similar to the whole word masking or entity masking strategies, the whole eventuality masking aims to reduce the prior biases of eventuality tokens.
 For example, given an eventuality sequence ``I feel sleepy because I drink a cup of [MASK].'', BERT would easily predict ``coffee'' or ``tea'' because of the prior knowledge of ``cup of'' inside the eventuality.
 Instead of that, masking the whole ``I drink a cup of coffee'' would encourage the prediction to treat each eventuality as an independent semantic unit and focus on the relations between them.
 For each sampled sequence, we randomly mask at most one eventuality to fulfill the masking budget, which is typically 25\% of the sequence token length.
 (2) \textbf{Discourse Connective Masking}: Besides masking the eventualities, to effectively encode the discourse information, we also tried masking the discourse connectives.

-Examples of the two masking strategies are shown in Figure~\ref{fig:method}.
+Examples of two masking strategies are shown in Figure~\ref{fig:method}.
 It is worth mentioning that for each sequence, we only randomly select one type of masking strategy to guarantee that enough information is kept in the left tokens for the prediction.
-The formal masking strategy is defined as follows.
-Given a tokenized sampled sequence $X=(x_1, x_2, ..., x_n)$, after randomly passing several tokens, we pass it to a transformer encoder~\cite{vaswani2017attention} and denote the resulting vector representations as $\mathbf{x_1}, \mathbf{x_2}, ... \mathbf{x_n}$.
+The formal masking objective is defined as follows.
+Given a tokenized sampled sequence $X=(x_1, x_2, ..., x_n)$, after masking several tokens, we pass it to a transformer encoder~\cite{vaswani2017attention} and denote the resulting vector representations as $\mathbf{x_1}, \mathbf{x_2}, ... \mathbf{x_n}$.
 The training loss $\mathcal{L}_{mlm}$ can thus be defined as:

 where $\textbf{M}$ means the set of masked tokens following the aforementioned masking strategies.